JupitorCentral/Study/Development/Spring/Explaining Spring Core, peripheral Dependencies and their Compilation, Execution.md

-- [ ] Explaining Spring Core, peripheral Dependencies and their Compilation, Execution ➕ 2025-06-25
+- [x] Explaining Spring Core, peripheral Dependencies and their Compilation, Execution ➕ 2025-06-25 ✅ 2025-07-01

 ### How can React be combined with TypeScript, and is my understanding of the compilation process correct?